cmgoffena13/DE-Capstone-Portfolio-2/README.md

 I also ended up adding a table below the graph so it is easy to quickly see all the articles that came out and give the URLs for more deep-dives.

 ## Deployment
 For deployment, Kafka and Flink were pushed off onto Confluent.
 I deployed the producer/website to an AWS EC2 instance and had it send messages to Kafka, processed through serverless Flink, and then inserted into InfluxDB on the same EC2 instance.
 I could then view the Grafana dashboard by using ssh and linking the grafana port to my local port.

+It was a pretty simple transition from the docker-compose to the cloud.
+Here were a couple of things that needed addressed:
+- Exposing the right ports for the EC2 server to produce the kafka messages appropriately and have the flink job insert back into InfluxDB

 ## Thoughts
 One aspect of this project that I would do differently is try and separate the flink processing from the website and move it all into its own folder to separate dependencies.
 I would also split up the flink job into multiple jobs.
 That way the producers and consumers are separated and can scale as needed.